Take a look at the following vacation tips:

 - Secure storage sheds, attic entrances and gates.

-Tell your local police you plan to be away.
+- Tell your local police you plan to be away by filling out a vacation check request on our website.
 Patrol officers may have the opportunity to periodically check your home.